kaidez/kaidez.com/_drafts/2013-12-02-downloaded-movie-review.md

 But before providing funding, all potential Napster investors not only insisted that the company prioritize dealing with its legal issues before seeking the big payoff, but also wanted reduce John Fanning's role in the company...removing it completly in some cases.
 John realized this and as he was majority owner, turned down practically every good funding offer that the company received, including one invloving venture capitalist powerhouse, [Kleiner Perkins Caufield & Byers](http://www.kpcb.com/ "Visit the Kleiner Perkins Caufield & Byers").

-As a result, the company was n
+As a result of John's decisions, Napster was never forced into the position of dealing with its legal problems, making their getting sued an inevibility. *All the Rave* effectively argues that if they had dealt with them, Naspter may have survived.

+The book's characterization of John Fanning could also be chalked up as a matter of opinnion, but it's backed up by legal documents and corroborated statements.
+So the matter deserves at least a discussion about John within *Downloaded*...the fact that it doesn't is disappointing.

-Overall, *Downloaded* properly captures the zeitgeist that Napster generated.
-The MTV coverage, legal battles, congressional hearings, Metallica, Chuck D.,
+Still, the documnetary is still worth watching. *Downloaded* properly captures the zeitgeist that Napster generated: the MTV coverage, the legal battles, the congressional hearings, Chuck D., Metallica, the overall happy feeling of using Napster...all are repsresented well in the movie.
+Personally, I was very happy to learn that Shawn Fanning would eventually get the multi-million dollar payoff he so richly deserved.

+In the end, *Downloaded* isn't telling any lies, but the whole truth isn't there.
+It's absolutly worth a watch but to understand the entire Napster experience, Joseph Menn's book is also worth a read.